There are Fruits That Grow on Vines and Climbers, and you can train them for vertical growth to utilize space in your small garden.

 Botanical Name: Citrullus lanatus

-Watermelons are warm-weather fruits that need 6-7 hours of direct sunlight.
+Watermelons are warm-weather seasonal fruits that need 6-7 hours of direct sunlight.
 The vines grow nearly 6-8 feet long and need sturdy support to hold the heavy fruits, if you decide to grow them vertically.

 10. Blackberry